By Audley USA specialist Shannon

-In America you can choose to explore the vast outdoor spaces of California’s national parks with your family, learn to lasso like a cowboy on a ranch in Montana or soak up the history and culture of the Deep South.
-While Hawaii shows a completely different side to the country with its laid-back Polynesian culture, volcanoes and beaches make it easy to forget you’re in the USA, while cities like San Francisco present a huge range of family-friendly activities, from museums and city tours to guided bicycle rides.
+In America, you can choose to explore the vast outdoor spaces of California’s national parks with your family, learn to lasso like a cowboy on a ranch or discover a different side to Florida beyond its amusement parks.
+Hawaii’s laid-back Polynesian culture, volcanoes and beaches make it easy to forget you’re in the USA, while cities like San Francisco present a huge range of family-friendly activities, from museums and city tours to guided bicycle rides.

-Although you won’t be able to experience everything America offers in one trip (or 20 for that matter), you can still pick an area that really fits with your family’s interests.
+Although you won’t be able to experience everything the USA offers in one trip, you can pick an area that best fits with your family’s interests.
 I’ve shared a few of my suggestions below.
 You can also find more ideas in our guide to five of the best family activities in the USA.

 Recommended experiences for families in the USA

-If you and your family are looking for that typical Wild West experience, there are a number of authentic ranches in Montana that I think are brilliant for families.
-They range from working ranches where you can learn to be a cowboy, to more luxurious ranches offering glamping and dedicated staff who ensure that your days are filled with activities matching your family’s interests.
+Ranches range from working cattle farms where you can learn to be a cowboy, to more luxurious properties offering glamping and dedicated staff who ensure that your days are filled with activities matching your family’s interests.
 And, because they’re found across the country, from Texas to the Rockies, it’s easy to add a short ranch stay to a wider USA trip.

 Explore Hawaii's beaches, volcanoes and Polynesian culture

 There’s a focus on the ohana (‘family’) in Hawaiian culture, so you’ll feel welcome on whichever of Hawaii’s six main islands (Oahu, Maui, Kauai, Molokai, Lanai, and Hawaii) you visit.

 Each island presents a wealth of activities for families, from kayaking near waterfalls to snorkelling with manta rays and stargazing on top of Hawaii’s highest peak, the dormant volcano Mauna Kea.
 You can combine a few islands in one trip for a more varied stay.